Romare Bearden: Career as an artist

 In the late 1950s, Bearden's work became more abstract.
 He used layers of oil paint to produce muted, hidden effects.
 In 1956, Bearden began studying with a Chinese calligrapher, whom he credits with introducing him to new ideas about space and composition which he used in painting.
 He also spent much time studying famous European paintings he admired, particularly the work of the Dutch artists Johannes Vermeer, Pieter de Hooch, and Rembrandt.
 He began exhibiting again in 1960.
 About this time he and his wife established a second home on the Caribbean island of St. Maarten.
 In 1961, Bearden joined the Cordier and Ekstrom Gallery in New York City, which would represent him for the rest of his career.

 In the early 1960s in Harlem, Bearden was a founding member of the art group known as Spiral, formed "for the purpose of discussing the commitment of the Negro artist in the present struggle for civil liberties, and as a discussion group to consider common aesthetic problems."
 The first meeting was held in Bearden's studio on July 5, 1963, and was attended by Bearden, Hale Woodruff, Charles Alston, Norman Lewis, James Yeargans, Felrath Hines, Richard Mayhew, and William Pritchard.
 Woodruff was responsible for naming the group Spiral, suggesting the way in which the Archimedean spiral ascends upward as a symbol of progress.
 Over time the group expanded to include Merton Simpson, Emma Amos, Reginald Gammon, Alvin Hollingsworth, Calvin Douglas, Perry Ferguson, William Majors and Earle Miller.
 Stylistically the group ranged from Abstract Expressionists to social protest painters.

 Bearden's collage work began in 1963 or 1964.
 He first combined images cut from magazines and colored paper, which he would often further alter with the use of sandpaper, bleach, graphite or paint.
 Bearden enlarged these collages through the photostat process.
+His project, called Projections, utilized such techniques.
+He created 21 large-scale collages using black-and-white photographic images.
+These collages occupy the viewer’s space rather than drawing them in to examine fine details.
+The imagery explored the African American experience, paying homage to their African heritage and culture.
 Building on the momentum from a successful exhibition of his photostat pieces at the Cordier and Ekstrom Gallery in 1964, Bearden was invited to do a solo exhibition at the Corcoran Gallery of Art in Washington, D.C.
 This heightened his public profile.
 Bearden's collage techniques changed over the years, and in later pieces he would use blown-up photostat photographic images, silk-screens, colored paper, and billboard pieces to create large collages on canvas and fiberboard.
 In 1970, he was awarded a Guggenheim Fellowship for Fine Arts.